Chapter 04

 A good symmetric cipher gives you three guarantees.
 Confidentiality: when used correctly (with a proper mode of operation), the ciphertext reveals nothing about the plaintext without the key.
 Uniqueness: different plaintexts produce different ciphertexts.
 Reversibility: decrypting with the correct key always recovers the original.

 Notice what is not promised.
 Encryption alone does not tell you whether someone tampered with the ciphertext.
 An attacker can flip bits, rearrange blocks, or truncate the message, and decryption will happily produce garbage without raising an alarm.
-That problem is solved in Chapter 6.
+We solve that problem later in this chapter.

 02 // The Building Block